Walks can be pretty stressful

-And the 2nd thing is the more times they react, they are repeatedly practising & strengthening the behaviour of reactivity.
+And the 2nd thing is the more often they react, the more they’re repeatedly practising & strengthening the behaviour of reacting.
 When the dog (or trigger) that was too close for comfort moves on by, your dog will see this as a win!
 They don’t know the dog was going to go by anyway, they think their offensive barking & lunging MADE that dog go away.
 So you can see why it only takes a few repetitions before this becomes their habitual ‘go to’ behaviour, meaning it will quickly become an ingrained habit.
-(I talk quite a bit about these kinds of powerful habits in my 5 Essential Training Components Course which you can subscribe to here on the website)

-It may help if you can think of this proactive avoidance approach as being a bit like driving a car, you need to know what route you’re going to take before you set off and you need to be aware of what is happening around you, ready to manoeuvre & respond if something unexpected happens, a bit like in your driving test when you have to say out loud everything you see, so your instructor knows you are aware of everything happening ahead of & around you.
+It may help if you can think of this proactive avoidance approach as being a bit like driving a car, you need to know what route you’re going to take before you set off and you need to be aware of what’s happening around you, ready to manoeuvre & respond if something unexpected happens,.
+A bit like in your driving test when you have to say out loud everything you see, so your instructor knows you are aware of everything happening ahead of & around you.
 (Do they still do that?
 Or am I showing my age!)

-So by proactive avoidance I don’t mean anxious scanning, I just mean you always want to be present & aware on your walks, so you are always in the driving seat and ready to respond calmly to any triggers that may present themselves.
+So by proactive avoidance I don’t mean anxious scanning, I just mean you always want to be present & aware on your walks, so you’re always in the driving seat and ready to respond calmly to any triggers that may present themselves.
 This may mean…

 - Being prepared to do a u-turn and go back the way you came